STIXProject/stixproject.github.io/documentation/idioms/index.md

 active: idioms
 ---

-The idioms documentation is meant to give you a place to look for guidance on how to implement common STIX patterns, whether they're cross-cutting concerns like confidence and data markings or specific use case patterns, like representing indicators for malware C2.
+The idioms documentation is meant to give you a place to look for guidance on how to implement common STIX patterns for use cases  like representing indicators for malware C2.

-## Idiom List

 * [Command and Control IP Address](c2-indicator) - This idiom walks through the very common use case where you have an indicator where the "test" is a simple IP address and the context is that the IP is being used to host a C2 server.
 This is often implemented via a network block to that IP address as the external firewall.
 [Indicator]
 * [Malware Hash](malware-hash) - This idiom is an example of a host-based indicator that looks for a piece of malware through a file hash.
 File hash watchlists generally take this form.
 [Indicator]